I very rarely take the time to review a product, but today, I’m making an exception to review Sam Ovens’ Consulting Accelerator.

 How To Start A Wildly Profitable 6-7 Figure Consulting Business & Get Your First High Value Client Within 42 Days

-The Consulting Accelerator is a proven and tested 6 week online implementation program which teaches you exactly how to start a wildly profitable 6-7 figure consulting business and get your first client within 42 days.
+The Consulting Accelerator is a proven and tested 6 week implementation program that teaches you how to start a wildly profitable 6-figure consulting business and get your first client in 42 days.

-It doesn’t matter if you don’t have any tech skills or digital marketing skills, everything you need to know is provided step-by-step in this training program.
+It doesn’t matter if you don’t have any tech skills or any previous business experience.
+Everything you need to know is provided step-by-step in this training program.

 Here’s A Summary Of Everything You’ll Get: